genielabs/homegenie.it/source/panel/index.md

 <div style="margin-top: 48px">&nbsp;</div>

 **HomeGenie Panel**
 is a standalone app with action scheduler, script recording, voice control, capable of controlling media servers and smart TVs and of course any HomeGenie Mini and Server devices.

-With the built-in automation engine, automation API and JavaScript editor, *HomeGenie Panel* can work 24/7 and act as *always-on* smart panel with server/gateway features.
+With a built-in automation engine, automation API and JavaScript editor, *HomeGenie Panel* can work 24/7 and act as *always-on* smart panel with server/gateway level features.

 <div class="media-container" style="height: auto; aspect-ratio: 16/11">
 {% zx 'media-browser' %}